kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 This mechanism generalizes beyond insurance.
 Any enterprise capable of generating predictable, delayed-outflow capital—subscriptions, prepayments, working-capital inversions—can manufacture a weaker version of float.
 The question becomes whether the institution has the discipline, time horizon, and selection function to convert that internal liquidity into asymmetric deployments when the external environment constrains everyone else.

 In constraint-geometry terms, float collapses degrees of vulnerability while increasing degrees of maneuverability.
-Freedom from compulsion is the real alpha.
+This mechanism—converting structural advantages into low internal curvature—becomes central to understanding persistent performance differences across institutions, explored in detail when examining institutional alpha as curvature dynamics.

 ### Limits to Arbitrage